Samael1254/miniRT/README.md

 ## MINIRT

-A basic raytracer for 42 school project miniRT
+A basic multithreaded raytracer for 42 school project miniRT

 ### FEATURES